Summer Guide

 Boat rentals are available in Collingwood and Thornbury for those wanting to explore the bay by motorboat, sailboat, or pontoon.

-Georgian Bay can develop ocean-like conditions quickly.
+Safety First: Georgian Bay can develop ocean-like conditions quickly.
 Always check weather forecasts before heading out on the water, and respect any dangerous weather warnings.

 Off-Site Adventures

 Beyond the resort, the Blue Mountain region offers incredible experiences within a short drive.
+Browse our list of local attractions to round out your plans.

 Scenic Caves Nature Adventures

-Explore ancient caves, cross the 420-foot suspension bridge (longest in Southern Ontario), and enjoy mini-golf and hiking trails.
+Explore ancient caves, cross the 420-foot suspension bridge (the longest in Southern Ontario), and enjoy mini-golf and hiking trails.
+Wear closed-toe shoes — the rocky terrain requires proper footwear.
+About 15 minutes away.

 Georgian Trail

-Flat, paved 34 km multi-use trail from Collingwood to Meaford.
+A flat, paved 34 km multi-use trail from Collingwood to Meaford.
 Perfect for cycling, running, or a leisurely walk with stunning lake views.
+Rent bikes in town or bring your own.
+Access points are located throughout the area.

 Scandinave Spa

-World-class Nordic spa with outdoor baths, Finnish saunas, and eucalyptus steam rooms.
+A world-class Nordic spa with outdoor baths, Finnish saunas, and eucalyptus steam rooms.
 Adults-only relaxation in a forest setting.
+Book a couples massage in advance.
+About 10 minutes away.

 Winery & Brewery Tours

 Visit Georgian Hills Vineyards, The Roost, Side Launch Brewing, and Thornbury Craft Co. for tastings and tours.
+Book a guided tour if you don't want to drive.
+About 10-25 minutes away.

 Blue Mountain Village in Summer